 The Propylaia is the monumental entrance to the acropolis.
 Originally, some of the ceiling coffers were painted blue with gold stars.

 I love the proportions of the little Temple of Athena Nike (Athena the Victorious).

 It stands on a high bastion just outside the Propylaia.

-About 1/2 of the sculptures from the Parthenon are displayed in the beautiful new Acropolis Museum, others are held by museums around Europe, the bulk at the British Museum in London.
+About 1/2 of the sculptures from the Parthenon are displayed in the beautiful Acropolis Museum.
+Others are held by museums around Europe, with the bulk at the British Museum in London.
 Included in the Athens collection is about 165 feet of the Parthenon frieze.
 In its entirety, the frieze is over 500 feet long and depicts the procession through Athens during the Panathenaea Festival, a religious festival similar to the ancient Olympics, with athletic competitions, music and theater performances and religious rites.
 The British Museum holds about 260 feet of the frieze, that portion being part of the controversial “Elgin Marbles,” taken from Athens (some would say looted) by the Earl of Elgin, British ambassador to the Ottoman Empire at the turn of the 19th century.